Number

 Analysis

-This ordinance changes the office of equity and inclusion to the department of equity and inclusion.
-In addition, the ordinance updates references throughout the code to reflect the name change.
+This ordinance establishes the department of compliance and engagement and changes the title of the chief equity officer to director of compliance and engagement.
+In addition, the ordinance updates language to better reflect the department’s current duties and responsibilities.
+Finally, the ordinance updates references throughout the code to reflect the name change.

 Body